 If you want to send a message to all the translators contributing to a language, or to all the members of the project, you can send them notifications via email.

 POEditor offers reports for each contributor.
-To access these reports, go to the project page and click on the Stats button in the menu on the right.
+To access these reports, go to the project page and click on Stats.
 Click on the Reports by Contributors tab to view the stats for each translator.

 How to track contributors' activity in real time